 We know from the 1905 and 1910 rate books that Elizabeth continued to live at 73 High Street.
 She died aged 65 and was buried in Thornbury Cemetery on 2nd December 1910.
 The house was taken over by her daughter, Priscilla and her husband, John James Logan (see below).

 John James Logan – the 1911 Census shows that John was living in the house with his family.
 John was a compositor aged 38 from Holbon in London.
 He was living with his wife, Priscilla aged 31 who was born in Tockington and a sister-in-law, Alice Jefferies aged 21 and an adopted son, Jack Jefferies aged 5 who was born in Portsmouth.
 John had married Priscilla Jefferies in 1907.
+The 1912 Prewetts Directory shows Mrs Logan was working as a laundress in the High Street.
+They appear to have moved to the Bristol area by 1914 when they had a daughter Elizabeth.

 Dennis Edward Beszant – the 1926 rate book and 1927 electoral register show Dennis Edward and Eva Florence were the occupants of the house.
 They were still living here in 1930 when their son, Kenneth, started at Council Upper School.
 At that time the house was known by the address of ‘5 High Street’ when this row of houses were numbered from the top of the town.